• Skip to primary navigation

 Notes

-For a slightly crisp and caramelized top, sear the top of the salmon over medium-high heat for 1-2 minutes before baking or broil at the end for 1-2 minutes until browned.
+• For crisp and caramelized salmon, sear the salmon over medium-high heat for 1-2 minutes before baking or broil at the end for 1-2 minutes until browned.

-If you own an air fryer version, try out air fryer honey garlic salmon.
+• If you own an air fryer version, try out the air fryer version of honey garlic salmon.

 Did you make this recipe?